-The Summer Ride camp price includes three meals a day, beverages and snacks.
-For overnighters, breakfast and dinner will be served in the school’s dining facility across from the Summer Ride Dorm.
+The Summer Ride overnight camp price includes three meals a day, beverages and snacks.
+Breakfast and dinner will be served in the school’s dining facility.

-Plate/bag lunches will be served slope-side at Highland Mountain in a designated camp dining area.
+Plate/bag lunches will be served to all campers slope-side at Highland Mountain in a designated camp dining area.

 When not riding on the mountain or in the HTC there’s plenty of off-slope entertainment.